-Patent linkage requirements stand to be particularly problematic in negotiating frameworks involving countries with little IPR enforcement experience and no patent linkage requirements in place.
-Inasmuch as the functioning of the patent linkage mechanism relies on the ability of domestic systems to quickly assess the existence or the validity of a patent before granting regulatory approval, patent linkage requirements imposed on countries whose systems do not currently meet such standards are likely to pose significant challenges and to result in additional burdens and further delays and impediments on trade in pharmaceutical products.
+Patent linkage requirements stand to be particularly problematic in negotiating frameworks involving countries with little IPR enforcement 'experience' and no patent linkage requirements in place.
+Inasmuch as the functioning of the patent linkage mechanism relies on the ability of domestic systems to quickly assess the existence or the validity of a patent, before granting regulatory approval, patent linkage requirements imposed on countries whose systems do not currently meet such standards are likely to pose significant challenges and to result in additional burdens and further delays and impediments on trade in pharmaceutical products.

 Therefore, the IGBA is of the view that the inclusion of patent linkage provisions in trade agreements must clearly be avoided.
+Furthermore, recent multinational initiatives such as the Pat-INFORMED database also constitute a threat to neutral and objective procurement decisions.